MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/get-images.md

 ---
-title: Get images from the web - Bing Image Search API
+title: Get images from the web
 titleSuffix: Bing Search Services
 description: Use the Bing Image Search API to search for and get relevant images from the web.
 services: bing-search-services